-Figure 6 shows the feature lengths at different focusing depths of pulse energies of 10 μJ, 20 μJ, and 30 μJ, respectively, compared to longitudinal aberration ranges in Eq.(1) defined as Paraxial aberration ranges in background section.
-The feature lengths have increasing trends with the focusing depths with respect to the top surface of samples, and range from 23 to 283 microns in length and 4 to 46 in aspect ratio.
-As seen in Fig. 6, the feature lengths depend on both focusing depths and laser pulse energies.
+Figure 8 shows the feature lengths at different focusing depths of pulse energies of $10 \,\mu$ J, $20 \,\mu$ J, and $30 \,\mu$ J, respectively, compared to longitudinal aberration ranges in Eq.
+(1) defined as paraxial aberration ranges in Sec.
+II A. The feature lengths have increasing trends with the focusing depths with respect to the top surface of samples and range from 23 to $283 \,\mu\text{m}$ in length and 4 to 46 in aspect ratio.
+As seen in Fig. 8, the feature lengths depend on both focusing depths and laser pulse energies.
 The greater the focusing depth, the longer the feature length; the length of the feature also increases with laser pulse energy.
-The features lengths of all pulse energies in this study fall within the paraxial aberration ranges.
+The features' lengths of all pulse energies in this study fall within the paraxial aberration ranges.
 This could be due to the deposited laser pulse energy will be absorbed and broadly distributed in this paraxial aberration ranges, and the absorbed energy density of points only within this ranges will probably be greater than the material damage threshold.
 It results in feature lengths shorter than the paraxial aberration ranges.
-The feature lengths show leveling trends at deep focusing depths, and due to the spreading of lower energy within the same aberration ranges caused by the lower absorbed energy density, the lower pulse energies level off at shallower focusing depths compared to the higher ones as observed in Fig. 6.
+The feature lengths show leveling trends at deep focusing depths, and due to the spreading of lower energy within the same aberration ranges caused by the lower absorbed energy density, the lower pulse energies level off at shallower focusing depths compared to the higher ones as observed in Fig. 8.
 Although the paraxial aberration ranges are not perfectly matched the feature lengths, a guideline that the feature lengths will be approximately equal or less than the paraxial aberration ranges could be used.